-All organizations have some form of more or less formalized structure that is the framework for getting things done.
-As defined by Child (1977) it consists of 'all the tangible and regularly occurring features which help to shape their members' behaviour'.
+All organizations have some form of more or less formalized structure which has been defined by Child (1977) as comprising 'all the tangible and regularly occurring features which help to shape their members' behaviour'.
 Structures incorporate a network of roles and relationships and are there to help in the process of ensuring that collective effort is explicitly organized to achieve specified ends.

-Organizations vary in their complexity, but it is necessary to divide the overall management task into a variety of activities, to allocate these activities to the different parts of the organization and to establish means of controlling, coordinating and integrating them.
-The structure of an organization consists of units, functions, divisions, departments and formally constituted work teams into which activities related to particular processes, projects, products, markets, customers, geographical areas or professional disciplines are grouped together.
+Organizations vary in their complexity, but it is always necessary to divide the overall management task into a variety of activities, to allocate these activities to the different parts of the organization and to establish means of controlling, coordinating and integrating them.

+The structure of an organization can be regarded as a framework for getting things done.
+It consists of units, functions, divisions, departments and formally constituted work teams into which activities related to particular processes, projects, products, markets, customers, geographical areas or professional disciplines are grouped together.
 The structure indicates who is accountable for directing, coordinating and carrying out these activities and defines management hierarchies - the 'chain of command' - thus spelling out, broadly, who is responsible to whom for what at each level in the organization.